FriendsOfCake/crud/README.md

 #### Full event class

-The event class can be anywhere, but the default is inside app/Plugin/<plugin>/Lib/Crud/Event
+The event class can be anywhere, but the default is inside app/Plugin/<plugin>/Lib/Crud/Event, if you use the PSR-0 autloader

 Make sure you have configured the class loader inside app/Plugin/<plugin>/Config/bootstrap.php